eead-csic-compbio/bioinformatics/session1.md

 ### Local alignment of two subsequences

 Local pairwise alignment is not end-to-end.
 Instead it assumes that the sequences to be compared might have different domain structure and perhaps share only part of the sequence by homology.
-The Smith-Waterman (SW) algorithm was designed for this purpose [@Smith1981].
-It is a modification of NW.
+The Smith-Waterman (SW) algorithm was designed for this purpose [(Smith1981)](https://www.ncbi.nlm.nih.gov/pubmed/7265238) as a modification of NW.
 In this case the traceback step now starts in the cell of DP with the highest score, instead of the bottom right corner [(Durbin1998)](http://eddylab.org/cupbook.html):

 ![](./pics/localDP.jpg)